oliver006/redis_exporter/README.md

 web.listen-address          | REDIS_EXPORTER_WEB_LISTEN_ADDRESS          | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`.
 web.telemetry-path          | REDIS_EXPORTER_WEB_TELEMETRY_PATH          | Path under which to expose metrics, defaults to `/metrics`.
-redis-only-metrics          | REDIS_EXPORTER_REDIS_ONLY_METRICS          | Whether to also export go runtime metrics, defaults to false. include-system-metrics      | REDIS_EXPORTER_INCL_SYSTEM_METRICS         | Whether to include system metrics like `total_system_memory_bytes`, defaults to false. ping-on-connect             | REDIS_EXPORTER_PING_ON_CONNECT             | Whether to ping the redis instance after connecting and record the duration as a metric, defaults to false. is-tile38                   | REDIS_EXPORTER_IS_TILE38                   | Whether to scrape Tile38 specific metrics, defaults to false.
+redis-only-metrics          | REDIS_EXPORTER_REDIS_ONLY_METRICS          | Whether to also export go runtime metrics, defaults to false. include-config-metrics      | REDIS_EXPORTER_INCL_CONFIG_METRICS         | Whether to include all config settings as metrics, defaults to false. include-system-metrics      | REDIS_EXPORTER_INCL_SYSTEM_METRICS         | Whether to include system metrics like `total_system_memory_bytes`, defaults to false. ping-on-connect             | REDIS_EXPORTER_PING_ON_CONNECT             | Whether to ping the redis instance after connecting and record the duration as a metric, defaults to false. is-tile38                   | REDIS_EXPORTER_IS_TILE38                   | Whether to scrape Tile38 specific metrics, defaults to false.